The Satoshi Overhang: Why the Bear Case is Bounded

 \subsubsection{3.1 Market depth and absorption arithmetic}

 }

-Satoshi's position is approximately 5.7 percent of nominal circulating supply and roughly 7.0 percent of effective float after the Chainalysis-type adjustment.
-At current prices on the order of 80,000 USD per BTC, the gross dollar value is about 92 billion.
-A patient holder executing a decade-long OTC program would therefore sell approximately 115,000 BTC per year, or roughly 315 BTC per day in a market that trades around the clock.
-Global bitcoin spot and derivatives volume runs in the tens of billions of dollars per day, with the non-wash-traded spot component plausibly 10 to 20 billion.
-A 25 million dollar daily OTC flow is 0.1 to 0.25 percent of real daily volume, the kind of flow a mid-sized institutional desk runs as background activity.
+Satoshi's position is about 5.7 percent of mined supply and about 7.6 percent of freely circulating supply after the lost-coins adjustment of Appendix A.1.
+At a reference price of 80,000 USD per BTC (roughly the late-April 2026 level; Appendix A.1), the position is worth about 92 billion dollars.
+A patient holder running a decade-long OTC program would sell about 115,000 BTC per year, roughly 315 BTC per day in a market that trades around the clock.
+Global bitcoin spot and derivatives volume runs in the tens of billions of dollars per day, with real (non-wash) spot volume plausibly 10 to 20 billion.
+A 25-million-dollar daily OTC flow is 0.1 to 0.25 percent of real daily volume, the kind of background flow a mid-sized institutional desk handles routinely; even under a steep discount to reported volumes of the kind Bitwise Asset Management documented for the SEC in 2019, the participation rate stays in the low single digits (Appendix A.1).

-Applied against published and inferred estimates of bitcoin demand elasticity, which span a range from approximately 0.3 (highly inelastic) to approximately 1.5 (closer to equity-like), a full-supply shift of 7.0 percent of effective float implies a static partial-equilibrium cumulative price impact of approximately 4 to 20 percent relative to counterfactual, depending on the elasticity assumption.
-Appendix A presents three scenarios, conservative, base, and aggressive, with explicit assumptions on pace, participation rate, elasticity, execution quality, and demand growth.
-The central scenario clusters near 10 percent cumulative impact; the aggressive scenario reaches approximately 25 percent under the combination of low elasticity and mixed execution quality.
+Against the heuristic elasticity range of Appendix A, roughly 0.3 (very inelastic) to 1.5 (closer to equities), selling the full 7.6 percent of float implies a static, partial-equilibrium cumulative price impact of about 5 to 22 percent relative to the no-sale case, depending on elasticity.
+Appendix A works through three scenarios, conservative, base, and aggressive, each with stated assumptions about pace, participation, elasticity, execution quality, and demand growth.
+The central scenario sits near 10 percent permanent impact, 12 to 13 percent once execution friction is added; the aggressive scenario reaches about 25 to 27 percent under low elasticity and uneven execution.
+An independent check using the empirical square-root law of price impact, which shares no parameters with the elasticity arithmetic, lands in the same range (Appendix A.8).

-Empirical anchors bracket this range and sort by execution quality.
-In June and July 2024, the German Federal Criminal Police sold approximately 50,000 BTC in publicly tracked weekly tranches, and bitcoin declined roughly 15 to 20 percent over the episode.
-In the same window, Mt.
-Gox began distributing approximately 140,000 BTC to creditors, some of whom sold into the market.
-Both events were heavily announced, heavily anticipated, and executed in public venues with no effort at concealment; less-committed holders sold ahead of the supply hitting the market, and traders carrying leveraged long positions were forced to close them as price fell.
-Earlier U.S. Marshals auctions of Silk Road coins, which were less publicized and often sold directly to known institutional buyers, moved price much less, commonly 2 to 5 percent per tranche.